Ildar Dadin, a Russian opposition activist, was killed in Ukraine while fighting for Ukraine

 When I found out that Dadin was fighting for Ukraine with a Russian volunteer battalion, I got in touch.
 We had a long series of exchanges earlier this year.

-Dadin, who was as principled and as intense as I remembered, explained his decision to join the by saying, “I can’t do nothing, so become an accomplice of Russian evil, its crimes.”
+Dadin, who was as principled and as intense as I remembered, explained his decision to join the army by saying, “I can’t do nothing, so become an accomplice of Russian evil, its crimes.”

 He had always considered himself to be a pacifist, but listed his reasons for picking up arms: “The mass killings, the torture, the rape, and the looting.”
 He chose to call himself Gandhi.